Swiss Re Modern Slavery Act Transparency Statement

 Our Code of Conduct requires Swiss Re to promote a diverse and inclusive environment where everyone is treated with respect, free from discrimination and harassment.
 We are committed to fair and equal treatment, and provide equal opportunity for all individuals, regardless of age, race, ethnicity, nationality, gender, religion, sexual orientation, disability or any other class protected by law.

 Recruitment of all employees by Swiss Re is conducted in accordance with our Global Standard on Recruitment.
 This requires all applicants to undergo formal pre-screening for review of their eligibility, work permits and completeness of documents.
 All Swiss Re employees are employed by mutual agreement through a written contract governed by local law and terminable by either party.
-All employees have access to an independent Whistleblowing Hotline, operated through EthicsPoint, a confidential reporting tool run by an independent company, to report suspicions of illegal, improper or unethical acts in good faith without fear of retaliation, by phone or via a website.

 Our supply chain and procurement processes

 To run our operations we procure a wide range of goods and services, and we recognise and mitigate the supply chain risk that exists where our suppliers do not apply national or international legal and regulatory standards, or do not follow the principles set out in the UN Global Compact.
 The principles of the UN Global Compact are incorporated into our Code of Conduct by reference, and specifically cover our relationships with external service providers under the headings of human rights, labour conditions, environmental impact and anticorruption.
 The procurement of all goods and services from external vendors is conducted in accordance with our Group Sourcing Standard, which also incorporates these headings from the UN Global Compact.
-When selecting goods and suppliers, we examine whether they comply with these requirements as part of the overall evaluation process.
+When selecting goods and services, we examine whether they comply with these requirements as part of the overall evaluation process.
 We review existing strategic suppliers in periodic contract reviews, and we visit individual suppliers to inspect them onsite.
 Internally, we hold regular awareness training on the principles of our Code of Conduct with all our sourcing staff.

 Our clients and business transactions